Online

 Overall

 The popularity alone is probably the best testament to Facebook.
-It is currently the number 1 social networking website.
+It is currently the number one social networking website.
 The fact that it is easy to use and allows you to post information in one place for all your friends and family to see, makes it not only fun but very useful for those of us that need to keep in contact with people around the world.

 Looking for more social networking websites reviews?